Britta Schwalm

 How do you know if a product or project is well designed?
 How do you define good design?

-Good design makes me feel good.
-Good design makes the wearer of my jewellry feel good.
+Good design makes me feel good, but more importantly, it makes the person wearing my jewelry feel great.

 How do you decide if your design is ready?